AlexandreGrego1/FinalVersion20-10-20/README.md

 ## BARRIES TO TECHNOLOGY DEVELOPMENT

-As my limited knowledge in development tools, I have developed my portfolio in the same stands as my resume project lecture.
-Althought my limited knologment, I have applyied my own caracteristics to this project trying to give my particular caracteristics to the portfolio.
+As my lack of knowledge in development tools, I have developed my portfolio in the same stands according to my resume project lecture.

-After developed my first project, I noticed that I should spent more time absorving the theoric part of the lecture in order to have more subsides to apply the develop concets easily.
+Although my limited knowledge was a barrier, I have applied to this project the characteristics that in my opinion are similar to my profile.

-I would save much more time if I had stopped to research about the theory before going to the next modulo.
+After developed my first project, I noticed that is required to spend more time on the theory lectures to have more understanding of the subjects to facilitate the development process in future projects.

 ## REFERENCES